bluelabsio/records-mover/records_mover/DRIVERS.md

    including matching all of ther references to it.
   * Be sure to change the `with-db dockerized-postgres` line to refer to your database type.
-  * Push up changes and verify that tests fail because the database type wasn't found.
-We can fix that!
+  * Push up changes and verify that tests fail because your new database "is not a valid DB name".
+  * Modify the `integration_test_with_dbs` job to include a Docker image for your new database.
+If your database can't be run in a Docker image, you'll need some way to get to a database that can be used during integration testing.
+  * Modify `tests/integration/circleci-dbfacts.yml` to point to your new integration test database account, whether in Docker or cloud-hosted.

 3. Set up the `itest` script to be able to test as well.
   * Verify you get the same failures as from CircleCI.